speakeasy-sdks/glean-sdk-ts/docs/sdks/permissions/README.md

 ## updatePermissions

-Updates the permissions for a given document without modifying document content. **This endpoint is not yet generally available.
-Please contact Glean support to enable this feature.**
+Updates the permissions for a given document without modifying document content.

 ### Example Usage